Joe Wieskamp: College career

 On January 20, 2019, Wieskamp went 8-for-8 from the floor and scored a season-high 24 points in a 95–71 win over Illinois.
 Wieskamp had 19 points and five rebounds against Cincinnati in the NCAA tournament.
 As a freshman he averaged 11.1 points and 4.9 rebounds per game, shooting 42.4 percent from beyond the arc.
 He started all 35 games and was named to the Big Ten All-freshman team.
 After the season he declared for the 2019 NBA draft but did not hire an agent.
 Wieskamp ultimately decided to withdraw from the draft and return to Iowa.

 Coming into his sophomore season, Wieskamp was named to the preseason All-Big Ten team and the watchlist for the Jerry West Award.
 In his sophomore season opener, Wieskamp hyperextended his elbow and had a shooting slump to start the season.
 On December 9, he had 23 points in a 72–52 win over Minnesota.
 Wieskamp scored a then career-high 26 points on January 10, 2020, in a 67–49 win over Maryland.
 He set a new career-high with 30 points on February 8, in a 96–72 win over Nebraska.
-At the close of the regular season, Wieskamp was named to the Third Team All-Big Ten by the coaches and media.
+At the close of the regular season, Wieskamp was named third-team All-Big Ten by the coaches and media.
 He averaged 14.0 points and 6.1 rebounds per game and led the Big Ten in free throw shooting at 85.6 percent.

 On February 10, 2021, Wieskamp recorded a junior season-high 26 points and 10 rebounds in a 79–66 win against Rutgers.
-As a junior, he averaged 14.8 points and 6.6 rebounds per game, shooting 46 percent from three-point range, and was named to the Second Team All-Big Ten.
+As a junior, he averaged 14.8 points and 6.6 rebounds per game, shooting 46 percent from three-point range, and was named second-team All-Big Ten.
 On April 14, Wieskamp declared for the 2021 NBA draft while maintaining his college eligibility.
 He later decided to remain in the draft.